AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 Apache Spark is a very powerful tool used for Big data.
-It has been used by companies and universities.
-In this small tutorial/article I show similarities/differences between the ML library of PySpark vs Scikit-Learn, a conventional python library for machine learning.
+It has been used by companies and universities in order to manipulate big data and build a wareghouse.
+The role of this small tutorial/article is to show similarities/differences between the ML library of PySpark vs Scikit-Learn, a conventional python library for machine learning, from the documentation to the results.

+There are two jupyter notebooks, one for pyspark and another one for scikit-learn.
 I follow the same steps in both cases.

-Before applying any regression or classification method, I will have to discover my dataset...as it always has to be.
-The steps that I will follow will be:
+These steps are:

 - Data Cleaning
-- Exploratory Data Analysis (EDA)
 - Data Preprocessing
 - A Regression instance
 - A Classification instance

+In the scikit-learn notebook there is an EDA part.

 **Working Scenario**: